 Working out how much flooring you need for an installation can be tricky.
 When you’re dealing with an investment material, like limestone flooring, there can sometimes be a tendency to under order, and this can store up all sorts of problems.
-Also, calculations can sometimes be difficult to work out.
+Also, calculations for how much limestone you will need can sometimes be difficult to work out.

-out too – very few rooms are square empty spaces – but here’s some advice that should be useful.
+Very few rooms are square empty spaces – but here’s some advice that should be useful.

 Always buy from the same batch

 limestone flooring can be laid out before it’s bonded into place, to blend different shades and potentially position certain tiles in less conspicuous places.
 If you have to order more tiles at a later date, there might be an even more prominent colour variation and it will be impossible to mix them into a half fixed floor.
 There will also be a hold up in terms of receiving the second shipment, and booking your tiler in a second time may cause further delays in getting your project finished.